Instamrkt/slate/source/includes/_websocket_api_calls_betting_pools.md

 Parameter | Default | Description
 --------- | ------- | -----------
-game_id | null | Game id for which the pool is to be opened. description | "" | The pool description - question which will be desplayed to users. action | "" | An action on which the prediction is made.
+game_id | null | Game id for which the pool is to be opened. description | null | The pool description - question which will be desplayed to users. action | null | An action on which the prediction is made.
 Has to be in a set of actions available for game. targets | [] | List of targets on which predictions for actoin can happen.
 Has to be a subset of targets available for game.
 Sent as a comma-separated string or an array.
 Targets have to be of same level.
 That means "argentina, brazil" is correct, but "argentina, brazil:9" is not. pool_type | 1 | 1 - parimutuel event based, 2 - parimutuel time based, 3 - binary event based, 4 - binary time based. start_at | now() | Pool opening time (> now()) in epoch millis.
 If left blank, will be opened as soon as registered by the server. **As of now pools are opened as soon as this call is received by the server.**